 New Venture cardholders can receive a 60,000-mile bonus after spending $3,000 in the first three months of card membership.
 Add in an impressive ongoing rewards rate, and the card is a solid option for travelers.

-The sign-up bonus on the Venture card is nothing to frown at either.
-Right now, the card is offering new cardholders 60,000 miles after they spend $3,000 in their first three months of account opening.
-This isn’t the most eye-catching offer the Venture card has ever had – it used to offer up to 100,000 miles – but it is the highest you can achieve with such a low spend threshold.
+The sign-up bonus on the Venture card is nothing to frown at, either.
+Right now, it’s offering new cardholders 60,000 miles after they spend $3,000 in their first three months of account opening.
+This isn’t the most eye-catching offer the Venture card has ever had – it used to offer up to 100,000 miles – but it is the highest you can achieve with such a low spending threshold.
 If you’re a moderate spender, this might be one of the best bonuses the card can have for you.

 |Previous offer||Updated offer|

 |Sign-up bonus||50,000 miles after $3,000 spend in the first 3 months or 100,000 total miles after $20,000 spend in the first 12 months||60,000 miles after $3,000 spend in the first 3 months|

 Since the Venture X is a new card, the bonus has not changed yet.
 It’s yet to be seen if the 100,000-mile offer for spending $10,000 in the first six months will stick around or be a limited-time bonus.

 The Capital One VentureOne Rewards Credit Card is the no-annual-fee alternative to the Venture and Venture X, but its bonus has stayed the same throughout its history.

 Miles for every purchase

 Along with a generous sign-up bonus, the Venture card lets cardholders earn 5 miles per dollar on hotels and rental cars booked in the Capital One portal, along with 2 miles per dollar on all other purchases.
 We value Capital One miles at 1 cent per mile when redeemed for travel – making the sign-up bonus worth approximately $600.